Perfect pure quantum state transfer via state restoring and ancilla measurement: Appendix

 \subsubsection{Numerical restoring of 3-qubit 2-excitation state}

 Similar to Sec.\ref{Section:num}, we consider the 2-excitation 3-qubit state restoring using 10-node spin-1/2 chain, $N^{(ER)}=4,5,6$.
-The restoring system is (\ref{AWort}), (\ref{Wort32}), (\ref{AWort312}).
-For calculation the exact value of $|\lambda|$, formula (\ref{bb3}) is applicable in this example yielding values $|\lambda|$ and $\tau_0$ in (\ref{lll}) and in Table \ref{Table:T1}.
+The restoring system is represented by Eqs.(\ref{AWort}), (\ref{Wort32}), (\ref{AWort312}).
+For calculation the exact value of $\lambda$, Eq.(\ref{bb3}) is applicable in this example yielding values $\lambda$ and $\tau_0$ in Eq.(\ref{lll}) and in Table \ref{Table:T1}.
 Therefore, the case of generic matrix $W_{ER}$ not preserving the excitation number yields the same result as the case of excitation preserving $W_{ER}$.
 Now we consider the particular realization of $W_{ER}$ proposed in Sec.\ref{Section:AWpart}.
-In this case, the number of free parameters $\varphi$ (\ref{Avarphi}) is not enough to satisfy all constraints (\ref{AWort312}).
-Therefore, instead of (\ref{AWort312}), we combine constraints (\ref{Wort31}) with some other constraints on the two-excitation subspace written as
+In this case, the number of free parameters $\varphi$ in list (\ref{Avarphi}) is not enough to satisfy all constraints (\ref{AWort312}).
+Therefore, instead of Eq.(\ref{AWort312}), we combine constraints (\ref{Wort31}) with some other constraints on the two-excitation subspace written as

-{Since the condition of Proposition 2 is not satisfied, $|\lambda|$ depends on the elements of $W_{ER}$.
-The maximization of $|\lambda|$ is performed over 1000 solution of the restoring system (\ref{AWort}), (\ref{Wort31}), (\ref{Wort32}), (\ref{AWort3132}), each solution yields different $|\lambda|$.
+{Since the condition of Proposition 2 is not satisfied, $\lambda$ depends on the elements of $W_{ER}$.
+The maximization of $\lambda$ is performed over 1000 solution of the restoring system (\ref{AWort}), (\ref{Wort31}), (\ref{Wort32}), (\ref{AWort3132}), each solution yields different $\lambda$.
 The results are collected in Table \ref{Table:T3}.
 The parameter $\tilde N^{(ad)}_2$ is indicated for each $N^{(ER)}$.
-Here $|\lambda|$ decreases with an increase in $N^{(ER)}$ which happens because the fraction of the vanishing probability amplitudes in the garbage (defined by the parameter $\tilde N^{(ad)}_2$) decreases with an increase in $N^{(ER)}$.
+Here $\lambda$ decreases with an increase in $N^{(ER)}$ which happens because the fraction of the vanishing probability amplitudes in the garbage (defined by the parameter $\tilde N^{(ad)}_2$) decreases with an increase in $N^{(ER)}$.
 This is justified by comparison of $N^{(ad)}$ with $\tilde N^{(ad)}_2$ in Table \ref{Table:T3}.
-However, unlike the excitation preserving $W_{ER}$, see Table \ref{Table:T1}b, $|\lambda|$ increases with $Q$ only at $n^{(ER)}=4,5$, while $|\lambda|$ at $n^{(ER)}=6$ is almost the same for $Q=2,3$.
-Such behavior is explained by large number of free parameters in $W_{ER}$ which makes an obstacle for finding the true maximum. } }
+However, unlike the excitation preserving $W_{ER}$, see Table \ref{Table:T1}b, $\lambda$ increases with $Q$ only at $n^{(ER)}=4,5$, while $\lambda$ at $n^{(ER)}=6$ is almost the same for $Q=2,3$.
+Such behavior is explained by large number of free parameters in $W_{ER}$ which makes an obstacle for finding the global maximum. { Comparison of $\lambda^2$ in Tables \ref{Table:T1} and \ref{Table:T3} shows the advantage of the excitation preserving unitary transformation of the extended receiver $W_{ER}$ over the transformation $W_{ER}$ not preserving the excitation number. }} }